BLAKDANCE PRODUCER DEVELOPMENT PROGRAM

 The Producer Development Program grows the next generation of Indigenous Dance Producers in Queensland.

-The program will support Queensland based Indigenous producers in their professional development; up-skilling them to take on new projects and better understand and meet the highest quality of professional delivery of their existing projects.
+The program is supporting Queensland based Indigenous producers in their professional development; up-skilling them to take on new projects and better understand and meet the highest quality of professional delivery of their existing projects.

-This program began with our first Trainee Producer, Hannah Scanlon.
+This program began in 2017 with our first Trainee Producer, Hannah Scanlon.

 Within my first week as the Trainee Producer, I attended the Performing Arts Connection’s PAC (formally APACA) event in Sydney along with the BlakDance Executive Producer and General Manager.
 After attending I could see there was a high demand for Indigenous dance productions.